roobertsaves/ERC20AS/README.md

 1. Open .env file and edit ALCHEMY_KEY to your Alchemy API key
 2. Run ```npx hardhat compile``` to compile the contract
 3. Run ```npx hardhat test``` to test the contract

+### Todo's

+- [X] Create a working ERC20 boiler plate
+- [] Optimize modifier onlyOncePerBlock for gas (currently: 103.165)
+- [] Implement a version without the need of modifying the statea